RyanHutchinson/libft/README.md

 ## Using the library:

-To use the library, you need to add "#include "libft.h"" in your name and change the directory of your libft.h.
+To use the library, you need to "#include "libft.h"" in your code.
 If you add a function to the library, you'll need to add the function in the libft.h file and the Makefile.

 ### Compiling with libft.a